w3f/polkadot-wiki/docs/learn/how-to/parity-signer-sign-transaction.md

 1\.
 Open the extension and click on the gear icon on the top right

 2\.
-Check "Allow QR Camera Access".
+Check "Allow QR Camera Access."
 The first time you do this, you may need to click on "Open the extension in a new window" and do these steps from there.

 ![](../../assets/how-to/65016536264.png)